VishalArya123/StoryHub/README.md

 Stories: /get-stories.php, /get-story.php, /getFeaturedStories.php, /publishStory.php, /like-story.php, /update-likes.php
 Drafts: /getDrafts.php, /getDraft.php, /saveDraft.php, /deleteDraft.php

-🛠️ Contributing
-We welcome contributions!
-Please fork the repository, make your changes, and submit a pull request.

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.